sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 # Evidence Guide Ethan_Perkins
+. is to analysis and say how each project was used to build onto the next alternative solutions for those projects and lessons learnt from them all combined for future projects
 ## Navigation

 This document will highlight how each topic has been improved apon over iteration considering users perspective, feedback, future designs and implementation of alternative solutions.